jedrzejginter/pathy/README.md

 // route: "/blog/posts/:postId(\\d+)"

 /**
- * You can tell this method to ignore parameter names in the output.
+ * You can make this method ignore parameter names in the output by providing 'false' as the second argument.
- * Handy if you want to use it to create a RegExp instance.
+ * Handy if you want to use 'createRoute' to make a RegExp instance.
  */
 const route = createRoute("/blog/posts/{postId:int}", false);
 // route: "/blog/posts/(\\d+)"